 The Fund had entered into a securities lending program with its custodian, RBC Investor Services Trust, in order to earn additional revenue.
 The aggregate market value of all securities loaned by the Fund will not exceed 50% of the fair value of the assets of the Fund.
 The Fund will receive collateral of at least 105% of the fair value of the securities on loan.
-Collateral held is generally comprised of cash and securities of, or guaranteed by, the Government of Canada or a province thereof, or the United States government or its agencies.
+Collateral held is generally comprised of cash and securities of, or guaranteed by, the Government of Canada or a province thereof.
 Securities lending income reported in the Statements of Comprehensive Income is net of a securities lending charge which the Fund's custodian, RBC Investor Services Trust, is entitled to receive.

 As at June 20, 2023, the Fund terminated the securities lending agreement with RBC Investor Services Trust and exited the program.
-There were no securities loaned or collateral held at the time of termination and as at December 31, 2022.
+There were no securities loaned or collateral held at the time of termination or as at December 31, 2022.